massgov/openmass/README.md

 ###### Notes
 - It takes a few minutes for the `mysql` container start up.
-- Mass Digital team members should skip `ahoy start` and follow steps for [Mass Digital development](https://github.com/massgov/DS-Infrastructure/blob/develop/docs/massgov/development-massgov-team.md) instead.
+- Mass Digital team members have additional information at [Mass Digital development](https://github.com/massgov/DS-Infrastructure/blob/develop/docs/massgov/development-massgov-team.md) instead.

+## Pull Requests
+Anyone is welcome and encouraged to submit a pull request for this project.
+Members of the public should fork the project and submit a PR.
+Your PR will automatically build and get limited testing.
+Once thats green, a mass.gov team member will code review your PR.
+Once satisfied, the team member will copy your branch into the openmass repo so the full test suite may run.
+Once that is green, your PR is is eligible to be merged.

 ## Workflow